Supert/shibari/TUTORIAL.md

 2. Using custom BindableViews: Sometimes we have complex or weird views.
 You can extend BindableView the same way I did it for, say, SliderView.

 3. Using script which is not BindableView at all: Sometimes we need to access a model from our business logic.
-Sometimes we want to simply hardcode a reference to model's property.
+Sometimes we want to simply hardcode a reference to a model's property.
 Sometimes we want a framework to be as non-invasive as possible.
 In such cases, you can call model properties directly.

 ## 2. Initial Setup